Should you rebalance your portfolio in retirement?| Updated: |

 Disadvantages of rebalancing

 One of the problems of rebalancing is that it is more costly than doing nothing.
 You will pay a fee to sell your shares.
 And you will pay a fee to repurchase the other shares.
-It is not a lot, of course.
-But if you often rebalance, once a month, for instance, this could significantly increase the yearly costs of your portfolio.
+If you use a good broker, it is not a lot, of course.
+But if you often rebalance, for instance, once a month, this could significantly increase the yearly costs of your portfolio.

 Another simple disadvantage is that it is more complicated.
 Doing nothing is simpler.

 By rebalancing your portfolio, you are selling the shares that are doing well and buying shares that are not doing well.
-It means that you may be missing out on the good shares doing even better.
+Unfortunately, it means that you may be missing out on the good shares doing even better.

 Rebalance during the accumulation phase?

-Before we consider rebalancing during retirement, let’s talk about rebalancing during the accumulation.
+Before we consider rebalancing during retirement, let’s talk about rebalancing during the accumulation phase.
+This is the phase where you often invest in the stock market, and you do not withdraw money from it.

 There are two ways to ensure a balanced portfolio during the accumulation phase:

-- Actual rebalancing by selling and buying shares to go back to a better balance.
+- Rebalancing by selling and buying shares to go back to a better balance.

 - Using your investments to balance your portfolio.